Skip to content

 Shashlik Kabob

 Shashlik, also known as shish kebab, is a very popular dish that is by no means limited to only Uzbekistan.
-In fact, you’ll find it all the way from Asia to the Meditteranean.
+In fact, you’ll find it all the way from Asia to the Mediterranean.
 But shashlik originated in Central Asia, so is another must-try in Uzbek cuisine.

 Basically, shashlik kebabs involve cubes of meat threaded onto skewers, sometimes alternating with vegetables such as peppers, onions, and tomatoes.
 These skewers are grilled, usually over wood or coal, which makes them a perfect street food snack.
 You’ll often find them at markets and roadsides throughout Uzbekistan.